f5devcentral/f5-big-iq/README.md

-BIG-IQ Templates
+BIG-IQ AS3 Templates
 ================

 **Note:** These templates are supported only with BIG-IQ 7.0.0 and above.

-Use this API to define an [Application Services 3 Extension (AS3)](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) template on BIG-IQ.
-You can use AS3 on BIG-IQ in largely the same way as on BIG-IP and described in the AS3 documentation: [Using AS3 with BIG-IQ](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/big-iq.html).
-With BIG-IQ, declarations use an AS3 template which is defined in BIG-IQ.
-For an example of an AS3 declaration that uses an AS3 template, see the AS3 documentation: [Using declarations with AS3 templates](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/big-iq.html#template).
-You can use the [AS3 Declare API](https://clouddocs.f5networks.net/products/big-iq/mgmt-api/v7.0.0/ApiReferences/bigiq_public_api_ref/r_as3_declare.html) to post the AS3 declaration to BIG-IP and you can use the [AS3 Deploy API](https://clouddocs.f5networks.net/products/big-iq/mgmt-api/v7.0.0/ApiReferences/bigiq_public_api_ref/r_as3_deploy.html) from BIG-IQ to deploy an application.
+F5 maintains this BIG-IQ Application Services 3 Extension (AS3) template library to provide you with templates that you can either use directly or with just a few changes of your own.
+Use the instructions here to download these templates to your BIG-IQ system.
+Once downloaded, you can use these templates just as you would any other AS3 application template.
+AS3 templates perform on the BIG-IQ in uch  the same way as they do on BIG-IP.
+For more detail on how AS3 and how it works, refer to the CloudDocs content: [Using AS3 with BIG-IQ](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/big-iq.html).

-You can find a list of default AS3 templates in this repository in 2 different forms:
+The AS3 templates in this repository are available in 2 formats:

 * A Postman Collection & Environment.
-Instructions for using these in the BIG-IQ user interface are provided below.
+Instructions for downloading and importing these templates to your BIG-IQ user interface are provided below.
 * A JSON file.
-The [BIG-IQ API documentation](https://clouddocs.f5.com/products/big-iq/mgmt-api/latest/ApiReferences/bigiq_public_api_ref/r_as3_template.html) provides instruction for using API calls to use AS3 templates.
+Instructions for using this JSON file and API calls to use AS3 templates are provided in our CloudDocs content: BIG-IQ API documentation](https://clouddocs.f5.com/products/big-iq/mgmt-api/latest/ApiReferences/bigiq_public_api_ref/r_as3_template.html).

-Instructions on how to import AS3 templates using Postman
+Importing AS3 templates to your BIG-IQ using Postman
 ---------------------------------------------------------

 1. [Install the Postman application.](https://learning.getpostman.com/docs/postman/launching_postman/installation_and_updates/)